SoftInstigate/restheart-plugin-skeleton/README.md

 ## How to change the jar filename

-To jar filename, is defined in `pom.xml` as equal to the artifactId.
+The jar filename, is defined in `pom.xml` as equal to the artifactId.

 ```xml
 <artifactId>restheart-plugin-skeleton</artifactId>